 But Mejías first climbed above .200 only by June 22 and never got above .228 all year long.
 He finished the season at .227, with just 11 homers and 39 RBIs.
 He may have placed too much pressure on himself to show his appreciation for the Red Sox – but columnist George Vecsey argued that Mejías was another righty power hitter who pressed too hard while taking aim at Fenway Park’s inviting Green Monster in left field.37

-After the season ended, Mejías took part in the one and only Latin All-Star game at the Polo Grounds on October 12.
+After the season ended, Mejías took part in the one and only Latin American players' game at the Polo Grounds on October 12.
 The charity game, which benefited the Hispanic-American Baseball Federation, was the last time baseball was ever played at the ballpark before it was demolished.

 Mejías’s output declined even more during his second season in Boston, with a batting average of .238, two homers, and four RBIs in just 101 at-bats – his last in the majors.
 However, Pete Runnels’ return to his home state was even less productive and shorter-lived.
 In 1963 the Texan hit only.253-2-23.
 After going 10-for-51 (.196) to start 1964, Runnels retired in the middle of May.

 Mejías played winter ball in 1964-65, going back to Puerto Rico after a couple of seasons away.
 He then served as a player-coach for Boston’s Triple-A team, the Toronto Maple Leafs, in 1965.
 He hit .269 in 99 games with nine homers and 46 RBIs.
 The Boston organization sought to assign the veteran to Double-A Pittsfield in 1966, but he refused to report, and the team released him so that he could accept an offer in Japan.38 Mejías played 30 games for the Sankei Atoms in the Central League (.288-0-4).